pvrple-player/2-line-ip-grabber/README.md

-# 2 line ip grabber
+# ip grabber in 2 lines

 This Python script retrieves the IP address of the user's machine and sends it to a Discord webhook.